smakecloud/skeema/README.md

 ✅ Avoid downtimes during migrations.<br>
 ✅ Lint your schema files with customizable rulests.<br>
 ✅ Diff your schema files against your database.<br>
-✅ Easy to integrate with your CI/CD pipelin.<br>
+✅ Easy to integrate with your CI/CD pipeline.<br>
 ✅ Utility commands to help you moving from laravel migrations to skeema schema files.<br>
 ✅ Manage your database schema in a more declarative way.<br>